DavidAkerele/p2p-dash/README.md

    yarn dev
    ```

-4. Open the app in your browser:
+4. **View the app**:
-   Visit `http://localhost:3000` to see the app running.
+   Open your browser and visit `http://localhost:3000` to see the app in action.

 ## Usage

-### Viewing Transaction Details

-- Transaction data is fetched from the browser's local storage where a list of transactions is stored as JSON.
+- **Dashboard**: View a list of transactions with the option to filter by status.
-- Each transaction includes:
-  - **Transaction ID**
-  - **Sender**
-  - **Receiver**
-  - **Amount**
-  - **Status**
-  - **Timestamp**

-### Dark/Light Mode Toggle

-- You can toggle between dark and light modes by clicking the button in the top-right corner of the screen.
+- **Transaction Details**: Click on a transaction to see its details, including the timestamp.
+- **Dark Mode**: Use the toggle button in the top right to switch between light and dark themes.

 ## Project Structure

-The project has a simple folder structure:

 ```
-/transaction-app
+/transaction-detail-app
   /components
     - TransactionDetail.tsx
   /pages
     - index.tsx
     - dashboard.tsx
+    - transaction
+      - [id].tsx
   /public
   /styles
     - globals.css